LilaShiba/LilaShiba/README.md

 ## Hi, I’m **Lila-Josey** ✨

 I create intelligent systems with an eye on the future.
-This includes writing, sewing, and engineering.
-All my work is about perception, identity, and constraint.
+This includes writing, teaching, and engineering.
+All my work is about perception, identity, and learning.
 Either in written letters or code.

 My favorite time is with my dog 🐶, high tea with friends, or being a flâneur.
 Lately, I’ve been thinking a lot about our connection to the [Bronze Age](https://youtu.be/LUxFzh8r384?si=HFA9Kzv7C_pAYzhe&t=52).